 Dickinson has reached its 2020 carbon neutrality goal, but there is still more work to do.
-We’ve made great progress reducing emissions of climate-changing greenhouse gases through energy conservation, renewable energy and other projects.
+We’ve made great progress reducing our emissions of climate-changing greenhouse gases through energy conservation, renewable energy and other projects.
 But to maintain zero net emissions, we will need to continue to offset emissions that we cannot currently avoid.

-Dickinson students, parents, alumni, faculty and staff are invited to purchase carbon offsets to counterbalance their travel emissions and help offset Dickinson’s emissions.
-Purchasing one metric ton of carbon offsets, enough to offset a domestic round-trip flight for winter break, costs $11.70.
-Two metric tons, enough to offset an international round-trip flight for study abroad, would cost $23.40.
-Or you could offset 12,500 miles of driving by purchasing five metric tons for $58.50.
+Dickinson students, parents, alumni, faculty and staff are invited to donate offsets to Dickinson.
+Purchasing one metric ton of carbon offsets, enough to offset a domestic round-trip flight for winter break, costs $14.62.
+Two metric tons, enough to offset an international round-trip flight for study abroad, would cost $29.24.
+Or you could offset 12,500 miles of driving by purchasing five metric tons for $73.10.